Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Materials and methods

 \subsection{Text generation tasks}

 We investigate the ability of LLMs to act as knowledge bases and establish the relation between fungi and antibiotics.
-Following the evaluation framework proposed in \ref{framework}, we define two text generation tasks for chemical-fungus relation determination via entity generation (see the workflow in Fig. \ref{fig:workflow}).
+Following the framework (3.1), we define two text generation tasks (Fig. \ref{fig:workflow}).

-The first task uses prompts for chemical compound definition generation, shown in the Table \ref{tab:text_generation_prompts} as P1-P7.
-For the same task we define simple prompts (P1, P2) and context-based prompts, elucidating the type of the subject entity: `a compound' or `a substance' (P4 and P5) \cite{petroni2020context}.
-According to authors' suggestions, prompts were framed as questions for Galactica, rather than sentences to complete (P3, P6, P7).
+\textbf{Task 1: Chemical compound definition generation } Task 1 uses prompts for chemical compound definition generation, shown in the Table \ref{tab:text_generation_prompts} as P1-P4.
+For the same task we define simple prompts (P1, P2) and context-based prompts, elucidating the type of the subject entity: `a compound' or `a substance' (P3 and P4) \cite{petroni2020context}.
+The \textit{entity 1} represents the selected chemical compounds.
+We investigated ten examples of chemical compounds for the qualitative evaluation according to the previously described criteria (see section 3.1, Table A.1).
+Performance in Task 1 in each STEP (Fig. \ref{fig:framework}) is shown in Table \ref{tab:Text_generation_summary_percentage2}.
+Performance in Task 1 for optimal prompt in each STEP is shown in Table \ref{tab:task1_percentage_optimal}.
+Examples of generated answers with the qualitative evaluation are presented in Table A.3.